undefinedlabs/go-mpatch/README.md

 - **Go version:** tested from `go1.7` to `go1.15-beta`
 - **Architectures:** `x86`, `amd64`
 - **Operating systems:** tested in `macos`, `linux` and `windows`.
-Write permission to memory pages containing executable code is needed, some operating systems could restrict this access.

 ## Features